-At first I was bothered and told him to knock it off.
-There had been no fire since the previous night.
+There had been no fire for 12 hours.
 After a few seconds, I realized he was swatting at a particular spot on his lower back.
 His t-shirt stuck to his skin when I lifted it.
-He had burned himself on some rogue ember.
+He had burned himself on some refuse-to-lose ember.

 Monica and Ryan were dressed up to spend the evening on the town in Charleston.
 We had reservations at a nice restaurant and plans to stroll along the water at sunset.
 All that was left to do was give the children simple instructions and drive off.

 We parked along side of him to assess the damage.
-His foot was missing a chunk of skin and the blood began to pool up and spill over his toes.
+His foot was missing a chunk of skin and the blood began to spill over his toes.